Skip to content →

 Journal Publications

-[83] Wagman, J. B., Orthy, M. T., Jeschke, A., & Duffrin, T. (in press).
+[83] Wagman, J. B., Orthy, M. T., Jeschke, A. M., & Duffrin, T. (2024).
 Created stepping-stone configurations depend on task constraints.
 Quarterly Journal of Experimental Psychology

-[80] Arruda, D. G., Barp, F., Felisberto, G., Tkak, C., Wagman, J. B., & Stoffregen, T. A. (in press).
+[80] Arruda, D. G., Barp, F., Felisberto, G., Tkak, C., Wagman, J. B., & Stoffregen, T. A. (2024).
 Perception of affordances in female volleyball players: Serving short versus serving to the sideline.
 Research Quarterly in Exercise and Sport.

 [79] Vauclin, P., Wheat, J., Siefert, L., & Wagman, J. B. (2023).
 A systematic review of affordances in the agent-plus-object system.
 Psychonomic Bulletin & Review, 30, 2011-2029.